weatherfields/Liri-Bot/README.md

-# LIRI-Bot
+# Welcome to LIRI-Bot!

-Welcome to LIRI-Bot.
-Via your inputs in terminal, LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
+Via your inputs in terminal, LIRI-Bot will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
 It will accomplish this by using the necesary modules/packages.
 Via API calls, the data will be returned in JSON format.
 It will be parsed and displayed (output) in the format specified.

 ## How To Use:

-You are givent the choice of four commands to input into the Terminal:
+You are given the choice of four commands to input into the Terminal:

 ```
 concert-this, spotify-this-song, movie-this, do-what-it-says